Cover for Defined Behavior by Dávid Juhász

-Structured writing on systems, compilers, developer tools, and technical leadership — with clarity, precision, and purpose.
+Engineering the Hardware-Software Bridge.
+Structured thinking on systems, compilers, and technical leadership — with clarity, precision, and purpose.

 Recent Posts